montagestudio/firefly/README.md

 Firefly
 =======

-Firefly parallels the Beacon née Lumieres project as another host for the Filament application.
+Firefly serves as the host for the Filament application.

-Firefly will serve Filament itself for use inside a browser and also provide services access to services for consumption in Filament much like Beacon does through its associated Environment Bridge.
+Firefly will serve Filament itself for use inside a browser and also provide access to services for consumption in Filament through an Environment Bridge.

 Running
 =======